xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 The stages above will be completed in any migration process, regardless of whether you are importing products/categories.
 If your X-Cart 5 store has products and categories, these processes are simply necessary to ensure that your store will look and function correctly.

 {% note info %}
-Migration Wizard does not do the resizing of images due to the fact that you may want to install another template with different image sizes, so this process will be run just in vain.
-Once you decide what template to use, do the resizing using the **Generate resized images** button in the **Look & Feel** > **Images** section.
+Migration Wizard does not do the resizing of images due to the fact that you may want to install another template with different image sizes, so this process can be run in vain.
+Once you decide what template to use, do the resizing manually by using the **Generate resized images** button in the **Look & Feel** > **Images** section.
 {% endnote %}

 ## Step 7 - Complete